joshgerdes/jekyll-uno/_posts/2023-12-26-Microsoft-Copilot-for-Azure-Preview.md

 This is carried out within Azure's steadfast commitment to safeguarding your data security and privacy.

+> This article contains my own personal thoughts and experiences; make sure you approach this capability with an open eye; my views may not necessarily be your own.

 ## Overview

 Microsoft Copilot for Azure is designed to generate the best possible responses within the context it can access.